gulshan-pandey/COVID-Tracker/README.md

 - Real-time tracking of COVID-19 cases in India.
 - Interactive user interface with charts and graphs.
 - RESTful API for fetching COVID-19 data.
-- Responsive design for mobile and desktop users.

 - **Backend**: Spring Boot
 - **Frontend**: HTML, CSS, JavaScript